Royal Montgomeryshire Militia: 1852 reforms

 At this point the Royal Montgomeryshire had just seven officers, with no men to command, and a permanent staff consisting of the adjutant and one staff sergeant.
-On 30 August 1852 Sir John Conroy, 1st Baronet, the former comptroller of Queen Victoria's household, was appointed Lt-Col Commandant, the seven elderly officers resigned and were replaced, and the adjutant and staff sergeant quickly began recruiting.
+On 30 August 1852 Sir John Conroy, the former comptroller of Queen Victoria's household, was appointed lieutenant-colonel commandant in the regiment, the seven elderly officers resigned and were replaced, and the adjutant and staff sergeant quickly began recruiting.
 Soon they had assembled three companies: